gaifeng8864/klipper-on-android/README_en.md

 ## 1. Install kerneladiutor ##

 Qualcomm processors have an MPD power consumption control scheme by default.
 By default, some CPU cores are turned off to control power consumption.
-The biggest problem caused by this is that in the debian system, it will be found that the processor with 4 cores only recognizes 2 cores in most cases. kerneladiutor is a simple and easy-to-use Android kernel management software, used to adjust the frequency and performance of CPU and GPU.
+The biggest problem caused by this is that in the debian , it will be found that the processor with 4 cores only recognizes 2 cores in most cases. kerneladiutor is a simple and easy-to-use Android kernel management software, used to adjust the frequency and performance of CPU and GPU.
 All CPU cores can be forcibly turned on to make full use of the performance of the phone.

 ## 2. Install linuxdeploy ##

-Install the apk file according to the system prompts.
+Install the apk file according to the OS prompts.
 After the installation is complete, open the software and click on the upper left corner of the main interface "
 ![三横杠](https://user-images.githubusercontent.com/16047447/202127479-5174b558-7677-4cb6-8b69-dfbd6ef8e11b.png)"Open the software settings:

 Lock screen (no)